harshag24/harshag24.github.io/_pages/about.md

 <!-- ![Harsh Agrawal Coding](/images/harsh_coding.png){: .align-left width="300px"} -->

-👨🏻‍💻 Hello!
-I'm Harsh Agrawal, a Computer Science enthusiast with a specialization in Machine Learning and Computer Vision from Northeastern University.
+👨🏻‍💻 I'm Harsh Agrawal, a passionate Computer Science student specializing in Machine Learning and Computer Vision at Northeastern University.

-🌐 I'm deeply passionate about the possibilities that Artificial Intelligence offers.
+🤖 I'm deeply passionate about the possibilities that Artificial Intelligence offers.
 From creating systems that improve online examination integrity to predicting heart failure using Machine Learning, my journey in AI is characterized by a constant quest for knowledge and innovation.

 🎯 **My Goal**
 My objective is to leverage the power of AI to develop practical solutions that positively impact lives.
 I'm always on the lookout for interesting challenges that push the boundaries of what AI can achieve.